secretstartups/handbook/resellers/Channel-Program-Guide/index.html.md

 The GitLab Partner team will communicate new PSP designations in email, and reflect the designation in the GitLab Partner Locator.

-GitLab PSP Designations are reviewed annually.
-Non-compliant partners at the time of the annual review will have their designations removed.
+GitLab PSP Designations are reviewed annually: <br>1\.Non-compliant partners at the time of the annual review will have their designations removed. <br>2\.Partners who received their PSP designation prior to Nov.
+2023 will have until their next annual audit to become compliant with the new criteria. <br>3\.The annual audits are monthly, and will begin during Q1FY25 (Feb.
+2024-Apr.
+2024). <br>4\.Service delivery requirement will be prorated for the period between Nov.
+2023-Nov.
+2024.

-PSP organizations can find their original award date in their GitLab Partner Portal profile.

 #### GitLab PSP Designation Requirements